rossana87/Project_4/README.md

 ```

 Finally, I was able to see the bookings.
 I created another function which is responsible for deleting a booking.
 The function below makes a DELETE request to the server with the specified booking ID.
-If the deletion is successful, it updates the component’s state; otherwise it will show an error.
+If it is successful, it updates the component’s state; otherwise it will show an error.

 ```js
 const handleDelete = async (bookingId) => {